rociovald/GEOG5990M_Final/README.md

 To assess spatial autocorrelation, the Global Moran’s Index was calculated.
 To identify the specific locations of spatial clusters, the Local Moran’s Index (LISA) was applied.

-### Final Visualizations
+### Final Visualisations

-The non-spatial visualizations include four horizontal bar charts showing the total number of accidents in Antofagasta and Calama, categorized by accident type and associated fatalities.
+The non-spatial visualisations include four horizontal bar charts showing the total number of accidents in Antofagasta and Calama, categorized by accident type and associated fatalities.

 ![Image](https://github.com/user-attachments/assets/af5f5c74-fce6-4fbb-9fdd-b07723a2ab93)

-The spatial visualization displays accident concentration using H3 hexagons and includes the precise locations of fatal accidents.
+The spatial visualisation displays accident concentration using H3 hexagons and includes the precise locations of fatal accidents.

 ![Image](https://github.com/user-attachments/assets/ae152803-a1d6-4a83-846a-f1bdb9a7cac9)